NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Preparing-The-Board-For-Manufacturing.md

 Click "Process Job".
 A progress bar will appear briefly and then vanish.
 The CAM files have been generated, and are saved wherever you specified.

-Save the Geber file as `throughhole.cam.zip`
+Save the Gerber file as `throughhole.cam.zip`

 ## Viewing the CAM files